The Wayƒarers Journal ©

 Raspberry Keytones (1 each 100 mg) and

-However, for my specific health needs, I have also added a secondary Supplement Powder Mix with several more supplements including the following amounts per serving:
+However, for my specific health needs, I have also added a secondary Supplement Powder Mix, also obtained from combining the supplement from capsules into a mixture which is called my Secondary Supplement Powder Mix and will include the following ingredients in the amounts per serving show:

 CoQ10 (1 each 250 mg),